 Project Pressure has conducted expeditions around the world since 2008, all were carbon offset since the beginning.
 Here you can read about any current expeditions as well as information and pictures from past ones.
-We are currently planning an expedition to Uganda and Congo for August 2019 with the mission to create a drone survey of the glaciers of the Ruwenzori, resulting in an interactive 3D model, this expedition is a collaboration between African Drone and Project Pressure.
+We are currently planning an expedition to Uganda and Congo with the mission to create a drone survey of the glaciers of the Rwenzori, resulting in an interactive 3D model, this expedition is a collaboration between African Drone and Project Pressure.
 The team will also create comparative images from the 2012 expedition conducted by Klaus Thymann.

 An 11 day expedition to discover the fast-disappearing glaciers of Iran for Project Pressure, in which Thymann photographed glaciers in the three regions across the country Damavand, Alam-Kuh and Sabalan.
 Iran’s mountainous regions play host to some of the most beautiful and unexpected glaciers in the world.
 The team started a short distance from Tehran on Mount Damavand, part of the Elborz Mountain range, then visited Alam-Kuh and completed the expedition at the inactive stratovolcano Mount Sabalan.
 The journey exposed just how diverse the settings of glaciers and ice forms can be.